ashmeetkaurb/asha/README.md

 **Ashmeet Kaur**

-GitHub Profile : ashmeetkb10@gmail.com (registered in the hackathon by akaur5_be22@thapar.edu)
+GitHub Profile : ashmeetkb10@gmail.com (registered in the hackathon as akaur5_be22@thapar.edu)